zopefoundation/zope.locking/src/zope/locking/README.txt

 instance--should be protected with an administrator-type permission such as 'zope.Security'.
 Setting the timeout properties on the token should be protected in the same way.
-Setting the handlers attributes can have a less restrictive setting, since they
+Setting the handlers attributes can have a less restrictive setting, since they calculate security themselves on the basis of lock membership.

-On the adapter, the `breaklock` method should be protected with the same or similar permission.
+On the adapter, the `end` method should be protected with the same or similar permission.
 Calling methods such as lock and lockShared should be protected with something like 'zope.ManageContent'.
 Getting attributes should be 'zope.View' or 'zope.Public', and unlocking and setting the timeouts, since